Charles Sandford (bishop)

 Charles Waldegrave Sandford (1828–1903) was the fourth Bishop of Gibraltar.

 He was born in 1828 into an ecclesiastical family and educated at Rugby and Christ Church, Oxford.
 Later he was a Tutor there then Rector of Bishopsbourne before his elevation to the episcopate.
 A Sub-Prelate of the Order of St John of Jerusalem, he died on 8 December 1903.
-His grandfather Daniel Sandford (bishop of Edinburgh) and first cousin Daniel Sandford (Bishop of Tasmania) was also Anglican bishops.
+His grandfather Daniel Sandford and first cousin Daniel Sandford were also Anglican bishops.

 Publications

 Sandford, C. W. (1886) Our church in Cyprus: a sermon.
 Oxford & London: Parker and Co.